 Looking to step up your marijuana growing game to pro level?

-You couldn’t do much better than to invest in a copy of Ryan Riley’s 839-page Growing Elite Marijuana: The Complete Guide—revised and updated for 2017.
+You couldn’t do much better than to invest in a copy of Ryan Riley’s 839-page Growing Elite Marijuana: The Complete Guide—revised and updated regularly.

 We know, it looks pricey at first glance.
 But when you’re really getting serious about growing, a comprehensive grower’s bible like this could swiftly pay for itself many times over in better quality weed, higher yields and fewer costly mistakes—and save you a lot of time-consuming trial and error into the bargain.